dmcg/dmcg.github.io/_posts/2017-09-16-benchmarks.md

 KotlinBaseline.baseline  thrpt  200  363343435.012 ± 5184390.204  ops/s
 ```

 There's a lot of spurious precision going on there, making it hard to see the wood for the trees.
-Luckily JHM can also output to a CSV file,
+Luckily JMH can also output to a CSV file,

 ```
 "Benchmark","Mode","Threads","Samples","Score","Score Error (99.9%)","Unit"